Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 2/17

+I got a job - now the real work begins.
+It's time to start thinking long term about this career.

 ## 2/15

 Actively interviewing - Boston, SF, another today- no time to make git commits.
 Studied a lot of algorithsm.
 My mind is rushing.
 Hoping to settling things asap.